MicrosoftDocs/power-platform/power-platform/admin/control-field-synchronization-outlook.md

 5. Select **OK** > **OK** to close the open dialog boxes.

-   Let your users know they can view (not change) the synchronization settings. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [What fields can be synchronized between Dynamics 365 for Customer Engagement apps and Outlook?](what-fields-synchronized-outlook.md)
+   Let your users know they can view (not change) the synchronization settings. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [What fields can be synchronized between Dynamics 365 apps and Outlook?](what-fields-synchronized-outlook.md)

 ## Performance and synchronization
  Configuring synchronization might have an impact on the time it takes to sync between [!INCLUDE[pn_crm_for_outlook_short](../includes/pn-crm-for-outlook-short.md)] and [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps.
 You should test your configuration before deploying to ensure satisfactory sync times.